Forecast-it/handbook/rituals.md

 Except for the events described above invitations to regular meetings is not something we typically do.
 If you invite people for a meeting, please have a clear goal and think about all the people's time and company money you're wasting for every minute it's not productive.

-## Meetups

-We try to participate in relevant meetups, at these we often give a talk, pitch or sponsor.

-Currently we're driving one meetup together with Valtech called [#DPMCOPE - Digital Project Management CPH](https://www.meetup.com/DPMCOPE/).
-The other main one we participate in is [#AgilityLab Copenhagen](https://www.meetup.com/agilitylab/) where we act as co-organizer, sometimes hosting, sometimes speaking and sometimes just participating as guests.

-At all meetups we encourage Forecasters to go learn interesting new things and participate in the community.
-All Forecasters are also always welcome to pitch ideas for intersting talks about a relevant topic.

-## After hours team events & Friday Fun

-Once every 2-3 months we try to do an out-of-office team event for all Forecasters that are interested.
-Anyone is free to suggest things we can do in the #social-activities slack channel and previously it has been ranging from going to dinner to go-carting or escape rooming.
-Forecast pays for these events, either partly or in whole.
-So come on, bring your best ideas! :bike: :doughnut: :tropical_drink:

-Friday Fun is a more low-key concept where Forecast donates a fixed amount to one or more people that pool together and feel like hosting an event on Friday afternoon.
-This can been everything from drinking a simple beer to board-games, console gaming tournaments or quizzes (often involving the theme Hawaii).

 ## Sections
 * [You, as a Forecaster](you-as-a-forecaster.md)